Aditya-ray-9/ANL/README.md

 # 🔐 ANL5 – Advanced Numeric Lock Encryption

 ANL5 (**Advanced Numeric Lock v5**) is a custom **encryption & decryption system** written in Python.
 It converts text into an ANL numeric code, then into binary, and secures the binary using a generated key.
-The module is modular and easy to integrate with Flask or other Python apps.
+The module is modular and easy to integrate with Flask or other Python apps. its developer is Aditya Ray a python developer

 ---